EMT to Police Officer: Career Guide for Joining the Force

 How Do I Become a SWAT Medic?

 One position that perfectly combines law enforcement training with emergency medical training is the job of SWAT Medic, a vital part of any city’s SWAT team.
-Many SWAT medics start as police officers who then must take additional emergency medical training, but if you’re already certified as a paramedic, you’re over halfway there!
+Many SWAT medics do the opposite of going from EMT to the force by starting as police officers who then take additional emergency medical training.
+But if you’re already certified as a paramedic, you’re more than halfway there!

-In order to become a SWAT medic, you’ll need additional tactical training in addition to your police academy and EMT training.
-You’ll attend TEMS training (Tactical Emergency Medical Services), where you’ll learn specific skills such as suspect restraint, additional firearms training, hostage survival, team wellness, ballistic wound treatment, pediatric trauma, biological threats, tactical gear, forensic evidence, and more.
+Becoming a SWAT medic requires additional tactical training in addition to your normal police academy and EMT training.
+Candidates attend TEMS training (Tactical Emergency Medical Services), where they learn specific vital skills such as suspect restraint, additional firearms training, hostage survival, team wellness, ballistic wound treatment, pediatric trauma, biological threats, tactical gear, forensic evidence, and more.

 Life as a Police Officer